 A: Provided the request occurs while USIC Locating Services is

-usually be $20 or less.
-The cost will be substantially higher if
+with USIC.
+The cost will likely be substantially higher if after hours,

-after hours, weekends, holidays, or if USIC Locating Services must
+weekends, holidays,or if USIC Locating Services must make a separate call

-make a service call exclusively to mark the homeowner’s water line.
+exclusively to mark the homeowner's water line.
+Please request an estimate

 Source and Supply:

 The aquifer that is

 our source of water is roughly 100 feet beneath the surface of the